forem/forem/docs/installation/readme.md

 conflicting database and runtime versions.

 Another way you can get a development environment up and running is with containers.
-Using containers will setup everything you need in an isolated environment, and you need not concern about the details of setting everything up locally.
-We have instructions for getting setup with [containers](/installation/containers) quickly.
+They will set up everything you need in an isolated environment, and you need not worry about the details of setting everything up locally.
+We have instructions for getting set up with [containers](/installation/containers) quickly.

 ## GitPod _- beginner friendly!_